PamelaJoaquim/programming4everybody/README.md

 ![](https://github.com/lewagonlisbon/programming4everybody/raw/master/images/repl2.png)

-> **NOTE:** if the pull command doesn't work, it means you have edited some files you shouldn't have 🛑 Check which ones under `Changed files or folders`, and if they don't belong to the test folder, make sure they look exactly as the ones on GitHub, then try to pull again
+> **NOTE:** if the pull command doesn't work, it means that you have edited some files you shouldn't touch 🛑 Check which ones under `Changed files or folders`, and if they don't belong to the test folder, make sure to make them look exactly as the ones on GitHub, then try to pull again

 ### Git and Ruby

 **ONLY** if you already have:

-- a GitHub profile
+- a GitHub profile (follow your classmates!)
-- [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed (type `git --version` in your terminal, it should give you a version >= 1.7)
+- [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed (just type `git --version` in your terminal, it should give you a version >= 1.7)
 - [Ruby](https://www.ruby-lang.org/en/documentation/installation) installed (`ruby --version` should be >= 2.2)

 you can fork this repository on your computer and fetch the new changes after each session.